Kodermine/kodermine.github.io/README.md

   image: your_photo
 ---
 ```
-These are used by our templates to display information about the post the author.
+These are used by our templates to display information about the post and the author.

 ### Post information